 Welcome!
 Recently, one of our larger clients was looking for an easy way to alert when their Microsoft or Office tenant was running low on licenses.
-Surprisingly, or maybe not surprisingly, Microsoft doesn’t offer a way to automatically alert when license fall below a certain threshold.
-This client has recently experience a lot of turn over with employees coming and going quite often.
-Below, is a quick and glorious PowerShell script that helped us easily accomplish this task.
+Surprisingly, or maybe not surprisingly, Microsoft doesn’t offer a way to automatically alert users when licenses fall below a certain threshold.
+This client has recently experienced a lot of turnover, with employees coming and going quite often.
+Below is a quick and glorious PowerShell script that helped us easily accomplish this task.
 As of now, we have the script set to run daily during the work week via Microsoft Task Scheduler.

 $smtpserver = “mail.mysmtpserver.com”